victorhamc/trt_pose_test/README.md

 ## To Do (@victorhamc):

-1. Test upload routine
+1. ~~Test upload routine~~ Completed on Nov 6, 2020
-2. Handle file delete after upload
+2. ~~Handle file delete after upload~~ Completed on Nov 6, 2020
 3. Add button to shutdown the jetbot
 4. Add LED to tell if the script is running
-5. Add fan handling depending on the temperature of the CPU/GPU
+5. ~~Add fan handling depending on the temperature of the CPU/GPU~~ Completed on Nov 6, 2020